B36 Tórshavn

 B36 Tórshavn (Bóltfelagið 1936 Tórshavn) is a Faroese football club based in the capital of Tórshavn, playing in the Faroe Islands Premier League, the top tier of Faroese football.
 B36 Tórshavn has always played its home games in Gundadalur.

 Today B36 Tórshavn is among the most successful football clubs in the Faroe Islands, having won the Faroe Islands Premier League 11 times, the Faroese Cup 6 times and the Faroese Super Cup once.
 The club also has a women's section, which is currently in the process of rebuilding.
 B36 Tórshavn is one of the biggest football clubs in the Faroe Islands, and is known for playing technical and positive football.
 In April 2024, F.C.
 Copenhagen announced their partnership with B36 Tórshavn.

-B36 Tórshavn blends historical success, European exploits, and a strong youth-to-national-team pipeline.
-With thriving men's and women's teams and community impact, it's a stalwart of Faroese football.
+B36 Tórshavn is known to blend historical success, European exploits, and a youth-to-national-team pipeline.

 History

 Founding

 B36 Tórshavn was officially founded on 28 March 1936, but had already been playing matches since 1935.
 The capital was growing, and there was a lot of interest in football.
 B36 was founded by young people who wanted to play football, but had no opportunity to play for the existing club, HB Tórshavn.
 The initiative was taken by an entrepreneur called Niels Ejdesgaard, who became the first chairman of the new football club.
 When B36 was founded, they battled with local rivals for the rights to the Gundadalur Stadium, although both teams used the venue and played a number of derby matches there during that initial season.
 The conflict was solved by the mayor of Tórshavn, who decided that the stadium was to be shared equally between the two clubs.
 In 1946 the club were celebrated as national champions for the first time, and in 1965 the club won its first national cup.